Skip to content

 Reorder Test Cases

-Using hamburger icon next to a test case ID one may reorder test cases in a test set.
+Using the hamburger icon next to a test case ID, you may reorder test cases in a test set.

 Test Case Actions